3D Inspection (Volume, Height)

 Algorithms and various software that support 3D image inspection

 Various image processing technologies play a part in 3D inspection.
-With the XG-X Series customizable vision system, just specifying an inspection area in a captured 3D image allows measurement of minimum height, maximum height, convex area, concave area, convex volume, and concave volume.
+With the XG-X Series customizable machine vision, just specifying an inspection area in a captured 3D image allows measurement of minimum height, maximum height, convex area, concave area, convex volume, and concave volume.
 First, specify a zero plane as a reference for height measurement.
 Then, measure the area or volume of a convex/concave area with reference to the zero plane.

 Various other useful functions greatly improve inspection accuracy and streamline the work of setting up the system.